 I discovered, about a year ago, how ridiculously easy it is to make a fruit galette.
 Much easier than pie!
 And you can fill it with absolutely anything.
 The only thing that requires a little bit of practice is the crust, but because it’s freeform and rustic, it really doesn’t matter if it splits or cracks, and it doesn’t have to be even.
 In fact, it should be slightly lopsided to add to that rustic feel.
-I like using blueberries, peaches in the summer, and in the fall and winter apples and/or pears are great.
+I like using blueberries, strawberries, and peaches in the summer, and in the fall and winter apples and/or pears are great.

 One important thing to remember, and I say this from experience, is to transfer your rolled out dough to the parchment paper BEFORE you put the fruit on top!
 Much harder to move when it’s full.
 After the dough is rolled out, and your fruit is poured into the middle, take a deep breath and start gathering and folding the sides up.
 Remember, it shouldn’t look perfect.
 Fold, crimp, smush…. it will come together into a pretty package.
 Then just brush the edges with water, sprinkle on some sugar, pop it in the oven and wait….. that’s the hardest part.

 For the Filling

 - 5 cups assorted ripe fruit (berries, stone fruit, apples, etc) cut into small pieces